luisonthekeyboard/respondet/doc/tomorrow.md

 ## For October 30

+- http client to make the calls
+- read from file and parse it
 - tests
-- read from file and parse it
-- http client to make the calls
-- logger with spring
 - @Async????
 - Also, events?!?!?!